★ BCA CONQUAS-Driven Engineering-Led Submission-Ready Reports

 The 12-month Defect Liability Period applies to both HDB BTOs and new private condominiums.
 Same headline, very different rules underneath.
 Here is what actually changes by property type.

-The short version HDB and condo DLPs both run 12 months from key collection.
-HDB gives you 30 days from key collection to submit defects (the Welcome Kit QR works from day one) and a joint inspection process via the BSC.
+The short version HDB and condo DLPs both run 12 months from key collection, on newly completed homes only.
+HDB asks you to report defects within 30 days (the Welcome Kit QR works from day one) and runs a joint inspection through the BSC.
 Private condos run on the developer’s Sale & Purchase Agreement.
 Submission and rectification timelines vary by developer.
-Both give you structural warranty beyond DLP, but the structural windows also differ.
+Both have some cover past the DLP, but on completely different bases.

 What DLP means